Keith Mills: Personal life

 He married Maureen in 1974; they have two children and live near Tunbridge Wells in Kent.
 Lady Mills supports her husband's charity work and support for sports, including the successful bid for the London 2012 Olympic and Paralympic games.

 He enjoys sailing.
 In 1999, he was member of a team captained by Alex Thomson that won the Clipper Round the World Yacht Race, and in 2002, he skippered his Oyster 485 yacht in the Atlantic Rally for Cruisers.
 He founded Team Origin in 2007, and is a member of the Royal Thames Yacht Club.

 Honours

 Mills was knighted in the 2006 New Years Honours List in recognition of his services to sport.
 He was appointed Knight Grand Cross of the Order of the British Empire (GBE) in the 2013 New Years Honours List for services to the London 2012 Olympic and Paralympic Games.
 He was appointed a deputy lieutenant for the County of Kent in September 2008.
 This gave him the Post Nominal Letters "DL" for Life.

+The University of Bath awarded Mills an Honorary Doctorate of Laws in 2011.